Updated:

 The development of the UK airport industry can be termed as consistent.
 Despite numerous ups and downs including it has thrust itself as a leading industry in European economy and in particular UK.
 In the UK there exist about 40 airports scattered all over the kingdom which vary in passenger numbers.
 With the exception of London Heathrow, the remaining airports classification is based on their annual passenger capacity with four large airports accounting for over 20 million passengers.
 The UK airports do much more than passenger service.
 They offer shipping and airfreight services, air transit or air taxi and general aviation services.
 Besides they offer craft maintenance, testing and flight training services including custody services (CRI, 2006).

-Main body
+Main Body

-When analyzed from a non aviation perspective, the UK airports are a source of other non aviation services that include light industry units and storage services.
+When analyzed from a non-aviation perspective, the UK airports are a source of other non-aviation services that include light industry units and storage services.
 In comparison, small and large airports are equally significant in the UK since they compete against each other for the limited passengers with equal might.
 With additional competition from newly established civil bases created from past military infrastructure, size comes last in this competitive industry that focuses on reliability.
 In the year 2004, the turnover from UK airports totaled GBP 2.56 bn marking an increase of 5% over 2003 turnover.
-In this market income is generated from two broad sources namely aviation and commercial services.
-Income from non core services has tended to outweigh revenues from aviation services.
+In this market, income is generated from two broad sources namely aviation and commercial services.
+Income from non-core services has tended to outweigh revenues from aviation services.
 This stresses the airports’ thirst to maximize revenue from their commercial ventures as compared to their core business.
 The competitions within markets are a concern for the industry as the limited opportunities come under scrutiny (Graham, 2001).

 In the UK there is a great overlap of wide-ranging catchments for passengers making the airport industry highly competitive.
-The market has seen differentiation of individual airports that include long haul destinations.
+The market has seen differentiation of individual airports that include long-haul destinations.
 Freighter operations have also been concentrated to a few airports with London Heathrow setting pace as a national leader.
 With the dominance of large airports in the UK, smaller airports have to devise ways of surviving this competition and that includes being price takers when sourcing for new contracts and attracting new customers (Starkie, 2002).
-However it is the larger airports that benefit from economies of scale.
+However, it is the larger airports that benefit from economies of scale.
 Competition is envisaged to lead to a fall in mean prices below average costs showing a planned approach to the development of the industry as opposed to a market-led approach.
 In the UK, the airports are stipulated by UK accounting standards and law to report their financial statements for their 12 months results.
-From east London to London Heathrow, there is a blaring disparity in turnover propped by a discontinuity in the size range.
+From East London to London Heathrow, there is a blaring disparity in turnover propped by a discontinuity in the size range.
 Heathrow, Gatwick, Stansted and Manchester are larger than the rest of the airports.
 When London Heathrow nets a total of £1bn in annual sales, Southend can only manage £ 5m at another extreme (Graham, 2008).
 Analysis of smaller airports indicates a consistent profitability despite the low turnovers.
-Higher up, profit margins does not correlate to turnover hence showing the extent of the nature of competition.
+Higher up, profit margins do not correlate to turnover hence showing the extent of the nature of competition.
 The airports have developed a mature competitive strategy despite the industry being inherently a natural monopoly.
 These calls for price controls and the regulation of financial returns through effective competition that would what individual airlines would be charged by the airports.
-Specific problems hinder the full growth of the airport industry and these include failure to break up state enterprises especially the British Airports Authority despite privatization in 1980s.
+Specific problems hinder the full growth of the airport industry and these include the failure to break up state enterprises especially the British Airports Authority despite privatization in 1980s.
 In other two UK regions London and Scotland, it continues in regular possession.
 In the greater Europe, privatization is top of the agenda for air industry regulators.
 The aim is to restructure ownership and provide a slightly less intense but competitive industry where competition would be the main driver of the industry.
-In the UK price controls are seen to depress investments by creating hold up problems.
+In the UK price controls are seen to depress investments by creating hold-up problems.
 It is feared that regulators would renege on their commitment to a regulatory settlement leading to a fall in incentives for investment due to the disparity in periods of amortization and regulatory settlements.
-The solution therefore would be to establish long term contracts with airline customers to deliver vertical supply contracts.
-The term ensures security provided by the contract to sink costs in extra infrastructure and in the event avoid hold up problems (Littlechild, 2007).
+The solution therefore would be to establish long-term contracts with airline customers to deliver vertical supply contracts.
+The term ensures security provided by the contract to sink costs in extra infrastructure and in the event avoid hold-up problems (Littlechild, 2007).

 Air travel is by far a large and growing industry.
 It spurs economic growth, world trade, international investment and tourism hence it is central to the growth of other industries.
 Over the past decade, air travel has grown by a considerable percentage annually in the United Kingdom.
 Travel for business and leisure has seen a dramatic rise in figures worldwide (Starkie, 2002).